kisspread/notes/docs/UI/CommonUI/07CustomAnalogCursor.md

+---
-Title: The CommonUI Gamepad FaceButton-Bottom is already taken.
+title: The CommonUI Gamepad FaceButton-Bottom is already taken.
-Comments:true
+comments:  true
+---

 When using CommonUI, the FaceButton-Bottom is already reserved by the system to simulate a Mouse Left Click.
 It's quite annoying, so I dug into the code and "fixed" the issue.